shruthisalimath/Employee-Management/README.md

 3. Make sure that your repo includes a package.json with the required dependencies.
 You can create one by running npm init when you first set up the project, before installing any dependencies.
 4. Run command npm i inquirer@8.2.4 from the integrated terminal to install inquirer.js package dependency.
 5. Run command npm npm i express to install express package.
-6. Run command npm i uuid to install uuid package to generate unique id.
+6. Run command npm i mysql  to install mysql package.
-7.
-8.

 ## Usage